bainchild/rpc2-rs/README.md

 # RPC2: Bidirectional RPC for Roblox.
 ---
-### NOTE: requires EditableImage API to be enabled or accessible.
-### You could technically use it on the server, but you don't have
-### access to a server's logs and content directories usually.
----
 This workspace contains:
   - `server`: RPC2 server written in rust with plugin support.
   - `interface`: RPC2 plugin interface for writing/using plugins.